tomsonlee13/tomsonlee13.github.io/_pages/about.md

   - /about.html
 ---

 Tomson is a PhD student at Washington University in St. Louis.
 He is advised by Prof. Ning Zhang as a member of the Computer Security & Privacy Laboratory.
-His research focuses on system's security, including software security analysis and real-time system security.
+His research focuses on real-time system analysis, and differential privacy.

 He obtained his Bachelor's degree and Master's degree from WashU in 2023.